Privacy Policy

 14.1 Consequences of Non-Compliance

-Non-compliance with this policy may lead to disciplinary action, up to and including termination of employment or contract, in accordance with the July Health Inc. Employee Code of Conduct and other applicable agreements.
+Non-compliance with this policy by employees or contractors may lead to disciplinary action, up to and including termination of employment or contract.
 Violations may also carry legal consequences for both the individual and the Company.

 14.2 Enforcement Mechanisms